Nordix/nfqueue-loadbalancer/test/README.md

 pre-built updated `iperf2` can be [downloaded](https://artifactory.nordix.org/artifactory/cloud-native/lib/iperf). ([report](report-P8-mqueue.md))

 ```
-./nfqlb_performance.sh test --queue=0:3 --multi-src -P8
+./nfqlb_performance.sh test --queue=0:7 --multi-src -P8
 ```

-Direct traffic still is ~80Gbit/sec and via `nfqlb` we get ~70Gbit/sec.
+Direct traffic is ~27Gbit/sec and via `nfqlb` we get ~16 Gbit/sec.
 CPU usage is ~90% in both cases.
-Note that all queues gets a share of the traffic and *there are no drops*.
+Note that multiple queues gets a share of the traffic and there are no drops.

+#### HW offload

+By a mistake the first performance tests were made with hw-offload.
+The throughput soared to ~80 Gbit/sec without `nfqlb` and ~70 Gbit/sec with.
+IRL you would keep hw-offload which will improve performance.

 ### UDP